yanggautier/exploradome_tangram/README.md

 ## Using custom trained YOLOv4 weights

 <strong>Note:</strong>  To use our own weights:
-- We rename our best weights file to 'custom.weights' and pasted it into the 'data/' folder.
+- rename best weights file to 'custom.weights' and paste it into the 'data/' folder.

-- We pasted the custom.names file into the `data/classes/` folder :
+- Paste the custom.names file into the `data/classes/` folder :
 <p align="center"><img src="data/helpers/custom_names.PNG" width="240"\></p>

-- We changed line 14 of `core/config.py` file and updated the code to point at your custom.names file:
+- Change line 14 of `core/config.py` file to point at the custom.names file:
 <p align="center"><img src="data/helpers/custom_config.png" width="640"\></p>

 **Note** <a href="https://github.com/Lucile-S/exploradome_tangram/blob/yolo---team1/data/custom.weights"> Here is the tiny yolov4 custom weight (`custom.weights`) file that is present in the ./data folder</a>